Optionals in Swift

 }

 Optional either holds no value or some value.
-The none enum case denotes the absence of a value and is equivalent to the “nil” literal.
-The some enum case denotes presence of value and is stored as Wrapped, which is the underlying type of the value.
-Anytime we have a need to use null, we use Optional.
+The none enum case denotes the absence of a value and the some enum case denotes presence of value.
+The value is stored as Wrapped, which is the generic placeholder type for the actual user define type of the value.
+Now anytime we have a need to use null, we can use Optional.

-Lets see an example from an imaginary cat experiment.
+Lets use an example from an imaginary cat experiment.

 func openSchrodingersBox() ->